Gagan-gowda-vs/demo/README.md

 # demo
-This is my first GitHub-R
+This is my first GitHub-Repository
 <br>
 Author - Gagan